What You’ll Learn

 Charitable organizations generally must register with the Office of Charitable and Regulatory Programs within the Virginia Department of Agriculture and Consumer Services before soliciting any money.
 Virginia defines the terms “solicit” and “solicitation” very broadly.
 Charitable organizations also must resubmit a Registration Statement annually and are subject to recordkeeping requirements.

 Virginia excludes churches, with specified caveats, and political parties from the definition of a “charitable organization.”
 Those entities are not required to seek an exemption from the registration requirement.
 Depending on their activities in the state, other religious organizations may need to complete a charitable registration, despite their religious identity or affiliation.

-Virginia also exempts certain charitable organizations from the registration requirement, but the eligible organizations must apply for the exemption.
+Virginia also exempts certain charitable organizations from the registration requirement, but eligible organizations must apply for the exemption.
 Exempt entities remain subject to other statutory duties, such as maintaining fiscal records.
-More information regarding registration and exemption is available at the Virginia Department of Agriculture and Consumer Services website.

-In this state, organizations that are required to register have the option of registering through the Unified Registration Statement, which is a standardized charitable registration accepted in many states.
-Using the URS, rather than a state-specific registration form, has pros and cons.
-The URS typically must be submitted by mail.
-If the state has an online filing system, it may be more efficient to use that system, rather than complete and mail the URS manually.
+In this state, organizations which are required to register have the option of registering through the Unified Registration Statement, which is a standardized charitable registration accepted in many states.

 This state requires non-exempt charitable organizations to include specific statements whenever the organizations are requesting donations (also called “charitable solicitation”).
 Below is sample language to use with charitable solicitations in this state: